 Tolmetin overdoseTolectin overdose

-Tolmetin overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medication.
+Tolmetin overdose occurs when someone takes more than the normal or recommended amount of this medicine, either by accident or on purpose.

 - Abdominal pain